Robert F. Kennedy Bridge: East River suspension bridge (I-278)

 The East River span, a suspension bridge across the Hell Gate of the East River, connects Queens with Wards Island.
 It carries eight lanes of Interstate 278, four in each direction, as well as a sidewalk on the northeastern side.
 The span connects to Grand Central Parkway, and indirectly to the Brooklyn–Queens Expressway (I-278), in Astoria, Queens.
 Originally it connected to the intersection of 25th Avenue and 31st Street; the former was later renamed Hoyt Avenue.
 The suspension span was designed by chief engineer Othmar Ammann.
 The span was originally designed to be double-decked, with eight lanes on each deck.
 When the construction of the Triborough Bridge was paused in 1932 due to lack of funding, the suspension span was downsized to a single deck.
 There are Warren trusses on each side of the span, which stiffen the deck.

 The center span between the two suspension towers is 1,380 ft long, and the side spans between the suspension towers and the anchorages are each 700 ft long.
 The total length of the bridge is 2,780 ft, and the deck is 98 ft wide.
+The columns under the Wards Island approach roadway were originally placed atop 400,000 steel ball bearings, allowing the roadway to move sideways by up to 13.25 in in either direction.

 At mean high water, the towers are 315 ft tall, and there is 143 ft of clearance under the middle of the main span.
 The suspension towers were originally designed by Arthur I. Perry.
 Each tower was supposed to have two ornate arches at the top, similar to the Brooklyn Bridge, and was to have been supported by four legs: two on the outside and two in the center.
 A 1932 article described that each tower would be made of 5,000 tons of material, including 3,680 tons of steel.
 The final design of the suspension towers, by Ammann, consists of comparatively simple cross bracing supported by two legs.
 The tops of each tower contain cast iron saddles in the Art Deco style, over which the bridge's main cables run.
 These are topped by 30 ft decorative lanterns with red aircraft warning lights.

 The span is supported by two main cables, which suspend the deck and are held up by the suspension towers.
 Each cable is 20 in in diameter and contains 10,800 mi of individual wires.
+Each main cable is composed of 37 strands of 248 wires, for a total of 9,176 wires in each cable.
+The wires are fastened together by "strand shoes", placed at regular intervals.
 At the Wards Island and Astoria ends of the suspension span, there are two anchorages that hold the main cables.
 The anchorages contain a combined 133,500 tons of concrete.
+There are also bents atop each anchorage, which conceal the ends of each main cable.